Skip to main content

 May 1658, Agra

-“I…” Jahanara had made her father, the prince, the queens and Nadira stare.
-“I will like to meet him first.”
+“I…” Jahanara had made her father, the prince, the queen and Nadira stare.
+“I would like to meet him first.”
 She had said with authority.
 Her father and brother had nodded.
 She requested his audience at her pavilion.
-He was there, in minutes.
+He was there in minutes.
 Clad in a golden turban and white attire.

 “What is the news from the enemies?”
 She sounded normal.